 You can also improve the quality of food you eat and jump-start the nutrition aspect of detox.
 When you're eating a lot of sugar and bad fat, it gives your body more toxins to filter through while you're trying to filter out the alcohol toxins.
 Avoiding foods that are hard for your body to digest is important at the best alcohol detox centers.
 The right foods can also help to flush out toxins and strengthen your immune system, which is definitely a must during alcohol detox.

-If you would like to learn more about how Evergreen Recovery can help you with your addiction, check out our treatment plan and philosophy.
+If you would like to learn more about how Northpoint the Evergreen can help you with your addiction, check out our treatment plan and philosophy.
 And if you'd like to discuss your options in more detail, please contact us.

 In other words, this isn't a decision you have to make alone.
 If we think your recovery will require detox treatment, we will refer you out to one, and pick up your treatment once the process has finished - which can take up to two weeks.